-Relevant legislation on merger control is also contained in the Statutes of the Authority, as well as in Regulation 2/E/2003 of the Authority, of 3 July 2003, which sets out the Notification Form to be filed by the notifying parties to a concentration (see question 3.8 below), and in Regulation 1/E/2003 of the Authority, of the same date, which determines the fees due to the Authority for the merger review procedure (see question 3.9 below).
-English versions of the

-Competition Act and of the referred Regulations are available at the Authority's website.
+219/2006 ("Interpreting Guidelines") and on 3 April 2007 concerning the new pre-notification procedure ("Pre-notification Guidelines").
+Relevant legislation on merger control is also contained in the Statutes of the Authority, as well as in Regulation 2/E/2003 of the Authority, of 3 July 2003, which sets out the Notification Form to be filed by the notifying parties to a concentration (see question 3.8 below), and in Regulation 1/E/2003 of the Authority for the same date, which determines the fees due to the Authority for the merger review procedure (see question 3.10 below).
+All the above documents are available at the Authority's website.